AllenInstitute/mouse_connectivity_models/docs/glossary.rst

                 The property which states that a given response can be explained by a linear sum of the inputs.

+        condition number
+                A measure of the sensitivity of a function.
+In terms of linear equations, the condition number gives a bound on the inaccuracy of the solution and is a property of the matrix of the linear coefficients, not of the input.

+        conditioning
+                The process of decreasing the :term:`condition number` of a function.

         connection density
                 The :term:`connection strength` between two regions divided by the size of the target :term:`region`.